 How Much Does FBA Cost?

 As explained in great detail in our 2022 Complete Guide to Amazon Fees, FBA Amazon sellers pay the same referral fees as FBM sellers.
 Depending on the product category, they hand over to Amazon 6%-46% of the total sale price or the minimum referral fee of $0.3, if higher.

 They also pay their selling plan fees, regardless of how many of their orders they fulfill themselves.
 This amounts to $39.99/month for the Professional Plan.
-Those who opt out can pay $0.99/unit sold instead, but the Pro plan pays for itself once their monthly sales volume hits 40.
+Those who opt out can pay $0.99/unit sold instead, but the Pro plan pays for itself once monthly sales volume hits 40.

-On the plus side, Amazon sellers spend and waste less to ship their boxes and pallets to a fulfillment center, as opposed to sending packages to individual buyers.
+On the plus side, Amazon sellers spend and waste less to ship boxes and pallets to a fulfillment center, as opposed to sending packages to individual buyers.
 Also, FBM shipping credits rarely cover the true cost of shipping a product.
 So, FBA is more attractive in terms of shipping costs.

 But before you decide where to store and ship your inventory, you should know that there are FBA Amazon fees that are not included in these calculations.
 For instance, below are 20 fees* you should budget for before sending items off to a fulfillment center.

 Then there’s also the risk that FBA will reject your inventory if you go over your monthly storage allowance known as FBA capacity limit.
 This happens if you’ve had a Professional plan for over 39 weeks and your IPI score is below the minimum threshold (currently 400).

 FBA, FBM, or SFP?